jgillick/LendingClubAutoInvestor/README.rst

 Saved Filters
 -------------
-Instead of manually defining all your filters in the program, you can define them on the site.
-This will give you much finer control over what you're investing in.
+You can used any of your saved filters on Lending Club in the tool, instead of defining them manually.
+This will give you finer control over what you're investing in and provide search options not supported in the lcinvestor tool.

 Go to LendingClub.com, click Browse Notes and define your search filters there.
-When you're done click 'Save' and give this set of filters a name.
+When you're done click 'Save' and give it a name.
 Now run `lcinvestor` and when it asks you "Would you like to select one of your saved filters...", enter `Y` and choose your filter from the list.

 Final Review
 ------------